imgproxy/imgproxy/docs/configuration.md

 ## Preferred formats

-When the resulting image format is not explicitly specified in the imgproxy URL via the extension or the `format` processing option, imgproxy will choose one of the preferred formats as the resultant:
+When the resulting image format is not explicitly specified in the imgproxy URL via the extension or the `format` processing option, imgproxy will choose one of the preferred formats:

 * `IMGPROXY_PREFERRED_FORMATS`: a list of preferred formats, comma divided.
 Default: `jpeg,png,gif,webp,avif,ico`

 imgproxy is guided by the following rules when choosing the resulting format:

-1. If the preferred formats list contains the source image format, it will be used as the resultant
+1. If the preferred formats list contains the source image format, it will be used
 2. If the resulting image is animated, the resulting image format should support animations
 3. If the resulting image contains transparency, the resulting image format should support transparency
 4. imgproxy chooses the first preferred format that meets those requirements
-5. If none of the preferred formats meet the requirements, the first preferred format is used as the resultant
+5. If none of the preferred formats meet the requirements, the first preferred format is used

 **📝Note:** When AVIF/WebP support detection is enabled and the browser supports AVIF/WebP, it may be used as the resultant format even if the preferred formats list doesn't contain it.